Gangsters (TV series): Music

 The theme music was an instrumental composed and performed by Dave Greenslade.
 It was released as a single with a character theme from the series, "Rubber Face, Lonely Eyes", on the B-side; the single was credited to Dave Greenslade's band Greenslade, even though the only performers on both tracks are Dave Greenslade and a session drummer.
 Greenslade recorded their own version of the song for their album Time and Tide.
 At David Rose's request, for Series 2 Dave Greenslade adapted it into a version with lyrics sung by Chris Farlowe.

 DVD release

 The complete series of Gangsters was released on DVD (Region 2, UK) through 2 Entertain/Cinema Club in April 2006.
 According to Philip Martin, the box set became a collector's item after the company went bust.
 The series has to date not been re-issued and goes for high prices.
+As of 2026, the series has not been repeated and is not available for streaming anywhere.

 Novelisations

 Philip Martin novelised the series several times: